+- 2.1.1 Where expenditure does not create a new asset for future use or extend the lifetime or usefulness of an existing asset, it is classed as operating expenditure.

+- 2.1.2 Council funds operating expenditure from the following sources:

+- General Rates (GR)

+- Uniform Annual General Charge (UAGC)

+- Targeted Rates (TFR and TR)

+- Fees and Charges

+- Interest and dividends from investments

+- Grants and subsidies towards operating expenses

+- Proceeds from asset sales

-- 2.1.1 Where expenditure does not create a new asset for future use or extend the lifetime or usefulness of an existing asset, it is classed as operating expenditure. - 2.1.2 Council funds operating expenditure from the following sources: - General Rates - Uniform Annual General Charge - Targeted Rates - Fees and Charges - Interest and dividends from investments - Grants and subsidies towards operating expenses - Other sources. - 2.1.3 Council may choose to not fully fund operating expenditure in any particular year, if the deficit can be funded from operating surpluses in the immediately preceding or subsequent years. - 2.1.4 Council has determined the proportion of operating expenditure to be funded from each of the sources listed above, and the method for apportioning rates and other charges.
-The process used is as specified by the LGA 2002. - 2.1.5 The Funding Impact Statement produced each year (as required by Schedule 10(20) LGA 2002) shows the impact of the Revenue and Financing Policy each year.
+- Other sources.

+- 2.1.3 Council may choose to not fully fund operating expenditure in any particular year, if the deficit can be funded from operating surpluses in the preceding or subsequent years. - 2.1.4 Council has determined the proportion of operating expenditure to be funded from each of the sources listed above, and the method for apportioning rates and other charges.
+The process used is as specified by the LGA 2002. - 2.1.5 The Funding Impact Statement produced each year (as required by Schedule 10(20) LGA 2002) shows the impact of the RFP each year.
 It also shows the amounts to be collected from each available source, including how various rates are to be applied.